 Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol The level of flood risk within the extent of Policy RC2 would therefore restrict (if NPPF policy and guidance in the SFRA were being followed) what land uses could come forward and in all cases the sequential test and exceptions test would need to be met.
 Policy RC2 currently includes the following requirement of any scheme: subject to: -No residential or other vulnerable use (in terms of flood risk) coming forward on this land and subject to development meeting the sequential test and where applicable the exceptions test in line with national policy.
 The policy excludes the possibility of residential and other vulnerable uses from coming forward under this policy.
 The policy also ensures that of any other development the sequential and exceptions test are met.
-A neutral impact is therefore registered. = 2.
-The policy wording included here will ensure that development will not result in increase in flood risk to people or property.
-SEA 13: To conserve and where appropriate enhance the significance 19 of 1.
-Does the policy conserve or enhance the significance of the designated heritage 1.
-Policy RC2 covers land which falls in both the Norton on Derwent conservation area and in the Malton Town Centre conservation area.
-There are also numerous built heritage assets and archaeological remains in this area.
-The County Bridge itself is a grade II listed building.
-U+ the historical and cultural environment. asset?
-2. Does the policy conserve or enhance the significance of the non-designated heritage assets?
-An overview of the built heritage assets in this part of the town is shown in the environmental baseline in the SEA report and the archaeological remains are shown in Appendix 3 to the draft NP.
-Policy RC2 includes a requirement to preserve or enhance the character and appearance of the Malton Town Centre conservation area and the Norton on Derwent conservation area.
-The Local Plan (SP12) and the NPPF would require impact of development on heritage assets to be fully considered at planning application stage.
-The NP policy also requires the conservation or enhancement of the significance of all heritage assets.
+A neutral impact is therefore registered.
+2. The policy wording included here will ensure that development will not result in = increase in flood risk to people or property.
+SEA 13: To 1.
+Does the policy 1.
+Policy RC2 covers land which falls in both the Norton on Derwent conservation area and U + conserve and conserve or in the Malton Town Centre conservation area.
+There are also numerous built heritage where appropriate enhance the assets and archaeological remains in this area.
+The County Bridge itself is a grade II listed enhance the significance of the building. significance 19 of designated heritage the historical and asset?
+An overview of the built heritage assets in this part of the town is shown in the cultural environmental baseline in the SEA report and the archaeological remains are shown in environment.
+2. Does the policy Appendix 3 to the draft NP.
+Policy RC2 includes a requirement to preserve or enhance the conserve or character and appearance of the Malton Town Centre conservation area and the Norton enhance the on Derwent conservation area.
+The Local Plan (SP12) and the NPPF would require impact significance of the of development on heritage assets to be fully considered at planning application stage. non-designated The NP policy also requires the conservation or enhancement of the significance of all heritage assets? heritage assets.
 This is important given the number of statutorily listed buildings in this area, the policy could be strengthened in this respect.